Key Takeaways

 5. Lease Renewal Fees

 Renewals take time and plenty of back-and-forth with tenants.
-That’s why most managers charge an additional fee to renew a lease.
+That’s why most property managers charge an additional lease renewal fee.

 6. Vacancy or Holding Fee

-Some companies charge a monthly fee to manage the property during vacancy periods, especially when conducting marketing or inspections.
+Some property managers charge a monthly fee to manage the rental property during vacancy periods, especially when conducting marketing or inspections.

 This is typically a small percentage of the usual monthly management fee.